Nature’s Way Garden Veggies Review and Alternatives

 Pros

-- Nature’s Way veggies blend is one of the cheapest freeze-dried vegetable powder products on the market.
-Particularly here at iHerb (where it’s usually less than Amazon with an automatic reduction).
+1. Nature’s Way veggies blend is one of the cheapest freeze-dried vegetable powder products on the market.

-- Broccoli is a great source of vitamins and minerals, as well as anti-inflammatory and protective isothiocyanates like sulforaphane.
+3. Broccoli is a good source of vitamins and minerals, as well as anti-inflammatory and protective isothiocyanates like sulforaphane.
 Spinach is full of chlorophyll, B vitamins, vitamin K, magnesium, potassium, iron and calcium.

-- Nature’s Way state on their website and ingredient label that these supplements do not contain salt, gluten, soy, wheat, dairy, artificial colors or flavors, yeast-derived ingredients or preservatives.
+5. Nature’s Way state on their website and ingredients label that Garden Veggies do not contain salt, gluten, soy, wheat, dairy, artificial colors or flavors, yeast-derived ingredients or preservatives.

 Cons

-- The 450 mg veggie caps are small, which is good for swallowing but doesn’t provide a great deal of powder per serve.
+1. The 450 mg veggie caps are small.
+This is good for swallowing but doesn’t provide a great deal of whole food powder per serve.
 The recommended dosage of 2 vcaps a day (900 mg) may not be enough to provide noticeable benefits.
 Doubling your daily dose would help but increases the cost.

-- While the main ingredients are nutritious, there are competing products like Texas Superfood (reviewed here) with far more potent additions.
-The price point is higher but you may well get more value with premium superfood options versus this cheap vegetables supplement.
+2. While the main ingredients are nutritious, there are competing products like Texas Superfood with far more potent additions.
+The price point is higher but you get more valuable nutrition with premium superfood options versus this cheap vegetables supplement.

-- Some of the alternatives listed below look superior in an objective analysis, often for a similar amount per month.
-JuiceFestiv in particular, with double the product and an organic ingredients list, looks more beneficial and better value.
+3. Some of the Nature’s Way alternatives listed below look superior in an objective analysis, often for a similar amount per month.
+JuiceFestiv in particular, with double the capsules and an organic ingredients list, looks more beneficial and better value.

 Directions and Dosage